ariafatah0711/ctf_aria/overthewire/bandit/level 20.md

 ---
-layout: level
+layout: default
 level: 20
-previous: ./level 19.html
-next: ./level 21.html
+name_file: level
 ---

+{% include level-section.html %}

 # soal
 To gain access to the next level, you should use the setuid binary in the homedirectory. \